underbluewaters/secret-santa/README.md

 Intro
 =====

-*secret-santa* can help you manage a list of secret santa participants by randomly assigning pairings and sending emails.
-It can also avoid pairing couples to their significant other.
+**secret-santa** can help you manage a list of secret santa participants by randomly assigning pairings and sending emails.
+It can avoid pairing couples to their significant other, and allows custom email messages to be specified.

 Usage
 -----